 If your condition requires the services of a specialist who does not participate in the network, your network provider may obtain special approval for you to see an out-of-network physician.
-In this case, the Plan will cover the specialist's charges on the same basis as a network doctor, as long as you have received the proper referral.
+In this case, the Plan will cover the specialist's charges on the same basis as a network doctor as long as you have received the proper referral.

-All three administrators offer specialty programs for certain conditions at Centers of Excellence (also known as Blue Distinction Centers at Anthem).
+All three medical Claims Administrators offer specialty programs for certain conditions at Centers of Excellence (also known as Blue Distinction Centers at Anthem).
 To be considered a Center of Excellence, a facility must have proven experience and expertise at delivering quality care for a particular condition.
-Aetna, Anthem and Cigna offer these programs for organ transplants, cardiac care, bariatric surgery and other services.
-Contact your administrator to find out about the specific specialty programs they offer.
+Aetna and Anthem offer these programs for organ transplants, cardiac care, bariatric surgery and other services.
+Contact your Claims Administrator to find out about the specific specialty programs they offer.